WEGL: Programming

 WEGL 91.1 is a traditional "college radio" station in that the station's programming consists of an eclectic mix of genres including, but not limited to: Rock, Hip-Hop, Pop, Blues, Jazz, Country and Bluegrass, Soul, Dance & Techno, R&B, Reggae, World Music, Oldies, and Gospel.
-In addition to music, WEGL also has a sports department that broadcasts live sports, includiong Auburn Volleyball, Soccer, and Lacrosse.
+In addition to music, WEGL also has a sports department that broadcasts live sports, including Auburn Volleyball, Soccer, and Softball over the air along with Wheelchair Basketball and Lacrosse on YouTtube.
 The station's most recent addition was the university's softball team broadcasts, added in July 2023.
 WEGL reports its charts to the College Music Journal.